RYangData/pru_insurance_RAG_DSPy_Streamlit/README.md

 - Conduct more in-depth experimentation and evaluation of the RAG component.
 - Compile a full-scale evaluation with DSPy and experiment with additional modules, including fine-tuning.
 - Containerise and deploy the application on Google Cloud Platform's Cloud Run.

+## Additional Notes
+- The `experims_llama_parse_and_dspy.ipynb` file found in the notebooks folder contains all the experimentation and tailoring/prompting of the parsing + DSPy framework.
+Please refer to here for more of an idea of how I created the app.